Log in

 + 495 other companies.

-Money invested in the S&P500 has been doubling in price every 8 years on average since the 1990s:
+Money invested in an S&P500 fund has been doubling in price every 8 years on average since the 1990s as America's largest companies continue to grow:

 Way 3:

-I'd start working with a loan officer to figure out how I could qualify to get a home loan.
+I'd start working with a loan officer to figure out how I could qualify to get a home loan to buy real estate.

-But I would make sure the loan officer knew I was planning to get a lot of homebuyer money so I wouldn't have to save up a bunch of money by myself.
+But I would make sure the loan officer knew I was planning to get a lot of homebuyer money so I wouldn't have to spend years saving up a bunch of money.

 The price of a home has been doubling every 14 years on average since the 1990s: